Elizabeth Ann Blaesing: Paternity of President Harding

 Nan Britton made her claim public with the publication of her book, The President's Daughter.
 Britton could never produce primary source evidence to prove that Harding acknowledged his paternity of the child.

-Name

-Elizabeth Ann used the Harding surname as a child and young adult.
-Her birth certificate, however, due to a doctor's error, was written in the name of Emma Eloise Britton.
-Her mother also used Christian as her child's surname at one point.

 DNA confirmation

 In 2015, 96 years after Blaesing's birth and 10 years after her death, genetic testing by AncestryDNA, a division of Ancestry.com, confirmed that President Harding was her biological father.
-Specifically, Dr. Peter Harding, the grandnephew of President Harding, and James Blaesing, son of Elizabeth Ann Blaesing, submitted DNA samples, which confirmed that Peter and James are second cousins.
-This is conclusive proof that Harding is the father and grandfather of Elizabeth and James, respectively.
+Dr. Peter Harding, a grandnephew of President Harding, and James Blaesing, son of Elizabeth Ann Blaesing, submitted DNA samples, which confirmed that Peter and James are second cousins.
+This proved that Harding is the father and grandfather of Elizabeth and James, respectively.